BYDINARES/mortgage-repayment-calculator/README.md

 Your users should be able to:

-- Input mortgage information and see monthly repayment and total repayment amounts after submitting the form
 - See form validation messages if any field is incomplete
-- Complete the form only using their keyboard
 - See hover and focus states for all interactive elements on the page

 Want some support on the challenge?
 [Join our community](https://www.frontendmentor.io/community) and ask questions in the **#help** channel.